-Lectures are FREE and open to the public.
+Lectures are at 7:30PM EST and are FREE and open to the public.

 A brief Society business meeting will occur prior to the start of the lecture.